 Have you lost contact with old friends or former travel mates?
 If so, why not consider rekindling friendships through travel?

 Fast forward several decades to retirement.
-That’s when I dusted off my old travel journals and pondered the whereabouts of people who featured so prominently in such rich stories of the past.
-With Google at my disposal, tracking down Sandy was easy, as she’d become a published author and expert in her field.
+That’s when I dusted off my old travel journals, and pondered the whereabouts of people who featured so prominently in such rich stories of the past.
+With Google at my disposal, tracking down Sandy was easy.
+She’d become a published author and expert in her field.
 After a quick email and just as quick response, we followed each other’s lives on Facebook for a couple of years without ever truly connecting.

-Travelling together to Portugal was a bit of a risk for both of us.
-Had our lives changed so dramatically that we could no longer relate or our interests were no longer compatible?
+Travelling together to Portugal was a bit of a risk, for both of us.
+Had our lives changed so dramatically that we could no longer relate, or our interests were no longer compatible?
 Had our world views shaped by forty years’ living on different continents and exposed to different cultures and ways of seeing be so radically different that our attitudes and perspectives would clash?
 For me, it was a risk worth taking.
 It felt intriguing.
 Compelling.
-It seemed as though I was embarking on several journeys merged into one, and I wondered which in particular would be the most interesting.
+It seemed as though I was embarking on several journeys merged into one.
+I wondered which, in particular, would be the most interesting.

 Of course, there was Portugal.
 A visit to Portugal was long overdue.
 I knew I would come away with a rich appreciation of the history, people, beaches and seafood, among other things.

 There was the nostalgic trip down memory lane.
 Just thinking about it evoked a smile on my face and warmth in my heart.
 I was looking forward to discovering which pieces of our youthful adventures we would each remember, and laughing all over again at some of our escapades.